Silesian Institute in Opole

 The Silesian Institute was reborn in 1957 in Opole.
 In contrast to the pre-war Institute in Katowice, which mainly organised scientific works, starting in 1958 the Opole branch started to carry out Silesian exploratory research works, as well as publish the Studia Śląskie (Silesian Studies) scientific periodical, which is still published as a half-yearly publication.
 The establishment of the Scientific and Research Institute at the Silesian Institute Association was a breakthrough for the organisation.

 At the beginning of 1991, in consultation with the Minister-Chairman of the Scientific Research Committee and the Minister of Finance, the governor of Opole transformed the Silesian Institute of Science and Research into the Governmental Research Institute – Silesian Institute in Opole.
-At present, the Silesian Institute is subordinated to the Ministry of Culture and National Heritage and is financed by the Ministry of Science and Higher Education.
+At 2019, the Silesian Institute is subordinated to the Ministry of Culture and National Heritage.

 The interdisciplinary profile of the institution’s research covers problems specific to Silesia and at the same time important for the functioning of the Polish state and the place of the region and Poland in the European space.
 These include the following issues: